sovrynn/ecdo/6-LITERATURE-MEDIA/meinesz/README.md

 the granite layer.
 So we are bound to assume that these differences, at least for the correlated shelf edges, came Into being after the shearing had taken place.
 The problem Is how this can have taken place.
 In examining this problem we shall see that practically the only possible solution is given by tho supposition that the course of a great part, if not all of the continental edges, Is of a more recent date than tho granite blocks of the continents themselves and that thus their formation can be posterior to the shearing catastrophe and can be correlated to its net of lines.
 This is Immediately clear for those shelf edges where the trend is determined by recent orogeny, as, for example, la tho caso for the west coast of North and South America and the east coast of ABia.

+The main evidence in Chapter III favorable to the existence of a world-wide shearing net in the Earth's crust is tho correlation tho topography shows with our Not over a great part of the Earth's surface.
+In order to make this evidence valid, It is necessary to indicate how tho presence of shear planes In the crust may bring about topographic features—the problem investigated in this Chapter,

 # GPT: Summary of "Shear Patterns of the Earth's Crust" by F. A. Vening Meinesz

 ## **Chapter I: Introduction and Summary**